Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

-This can be seen in Figure \ref{fig:small-vel-gpe}, where we show two snapshots of the density difference with respect to the state just after the complete formation of the quantized shear layer.
-Initially, density fluctuations grow equally around each vortex and correspond to a rigid displacement of the vortices along the central line.
-This is the effect of the fluctuations in the unstable modes on the edge of the Brillouin zone $\delta\psi\propto e^{i\frac{M}{\h}vx}$, that in fact correspond to density fluctuations $\delta n=2Re(\Psi_v^*\delta\psi) \sim \cos(2\frac{Mv}{\h}x)$, with a periodicity equal to the distance between the vortices.
+This can be seen in the lower panels of Figure \ref{fig:small-vel}, where we show two snapshots of the density difference with respect to the initial state just after the complete formation of the quantized shear layer.
+Initially, density fluctuations grow in the same way around each vortex and correspond to a rigid drift of all vortices along the central line, hence the name DI.
+This is the effect of the fluctuations in the unstable modes on the edge of the Brillouin zone $\delta\psi\propto e^{i\frac{M}{\h}\frac{\Delta v}{2}x}$, that in fact correspond to density fluctuations $\delta n=2Re(\Psi_{\Delta v}^*\delta\psi) \sim \cos(2\frac{M}{\h}\frac{\Delta v}{2}x)$, with a periodicity equal to the distance between the vortices.

-The origin of this displacement can be understood by performing numerical evolutions of the GPE with the vortex array placed at a different vertical position.
-What we observed (not shown) is that the direction of the horizontal motion depends on which is the nearest boundary.
-In the present case in which we consider a velocity directed to the left in the upper half and on the right in the lower half, we found that the vortices move to the right if placed nearer to the upper boundary and to the left if near the lower boundary.
+The origin of this drift can be understood by performing additional numerical evolutions of the GPE with the vortex array placed at a different vertical position.
+What we observed (not shown) is that the direction of the horizontal motion depends on the location of the nearest boundary.
+In the present case in which we consider a velocity directed to the left (right) in the upper (lower) region, we found that the vortices move to the right if placed nearer to the upper boundary and to the left if placed near the lower boundary.

-This indicates that the rigid drift of the array has the same origin as the motion of a single vortex near a boundary of the condensate.
-This was studied in \cite{mason2006motion}, where a semi-infinite condensate uniform condensate with a hard-wall boundary was considered.
-It was found that a vortex near this boundary moves parallel to it and that this motion can be understood by considering an \textit{image vortex} with opposite circulation on the other side of the boundary, so that the motion of the vortex is analogous to a vortex-antivortex pair moving in parallel.
-This differs from the precession of vortices in an harmonic trap, that is mainly driven by the smooth density gradient towards the edge of the cloud.
+This indicates that the rigid drift of the array has the same physical origin as the motion of a single vortex near a hard-wall boundary of the condensate, where the wavefunction of the condensate vanishes.
+This was studied in \cite{mason2006motion}, where a semi-infinite uniform condensate was considered.
+It was found that a vortex near the boundary moves parallel to it and that this motion can be understood by considering an \textit{image vortex} with opposite circulation on the other side of the boundary, so that the motion of the vortex is analogous to a vortex-antivortex pair moving in parallel.
+While only this mechanism is active in our configuration, the precession of vortices would be a more complex effect in smoother, e.g. harmonic, traps, where it is also driven by the smooth density gradient towards the edge of the cloud \cite{anglin2002vortices,groszek2018motion}.
 For a hard-wall instead the density reaches its bulk value within one healing length from the boundary and the effect of the density gradient is (exponentially) smaller.